 Implementing business travel insurance is one way to mitigate the impacts – financial or otherwise – of the unexpected and adverse events associated with business travel, providing peace of mind for you and your employees when they travel.

-Business or corporate travel insurance can help ease the stress traveof dealing with sudden travel changes and protect all parties from occurring loss.
+Business or corporate travel insurance can help ease the stress of dealing with sudden travel changes and protect all parties from occurring loss.

 What is business travel insurance?

-Business travelers are well acquainted with all the elements of a business trip that can go wrong, such as flight cancellations, lost luggage and weather-related delays.
-Be it domestic or international travel, it’s essential for travelers to be prepared for some level of inconvenience during their travels.
-For business travelers in particular, travel delay can result in much more than just inconvenience.
+Business travellers are well acquainted with all the elements of a business trip that can go wrong, such as flight cancellations, lost luggage and weather-related delays.
+Be it domestic or international travel, it’s essential for travellers to be prepared for some level of inconvenience during their travels.
+For business travellers in particular, travel delay can result in much more than just inconvenience.
 There can be business ramifications such as missed sales opportunities or disappointed customers.

-Should travel disruptions incur financial burdens or schedule changes, most business travelers have the peace of mind that their employers will cover those costs and take care of any additional related needs.
-As such, corporate travelers' insurance needs may differ from those of the average traveler's comprehensive policy.
+Should travel disruptions incur financial burdens or schedule changes, most business travellers have the peace of mind that their employers will cover those costs and take care of any additional related needs.
+As such, corporate travellers' insurance needs may differ from those of the average traveller's comprehensive policy.

 How does business travel insurance work?

 Like leisure travel insurance, business travel insurance can be purchased on a one-off basis, to cover a single trip, or on a ‘blanket’ basis, meaning you are insured for all trips made by your company’s employees throughout the year.

 Blanket insurance is the more cost-effective option for companies who send many employees on business trips.
 With a blanket insurance policy, your company pays a monthly or annual premium based on its level of risk.

 Types of business travel insurance